Penhill (horse): 2016/17 National Hunt season

-At the end of the 2015 flat season Penhill was sent Ireland to join the National Hunt stable of Willie Mullins at Muine Bheag, County Carlow.
+At the end of the 2015 flat season Penhill was sent Ireland to join the National Hunt stable of Willie Mullins at Bagenalstown, County Carlow.
 In the 2016/17 National Hunt season the gelding was campaigned in Novice Hurdle races.
 On his first run for his new trainer, Penhill started odds-on favourite for a minor event over two miles at Tramore Racecourse on 4 May and won easily by a length and a half after taking the lead on the run-in.
 He ran poorly when he broke a blood vessel in a novice hurdle at Killarney Racecourse on 14 July but returned to winning form twelve days later at Galway Races when he jumped poorly but produced a strong late run to win by half a length from his stablemate Master of Verse.

 Penhill began his autumn campaign at Listowel Racecourse on 17 September when he was ridden by Ruby Walsh and won bu seven lengths from his stablemate Bel Sas after taking the lead between the last two obstacles.
 Two weeks later the gelding was stepped up in class and started favourite for the Grade 3 Joe Mac Novice Hurdle at Tipperary Racecourse.
 With Walsh again in the saddle he jumped poorly in the early stages but overtook the Henry de Bromhead-trained Balzac Turgot two flights from the finish and drew away on the run-in to win by four and a half lengths.
 After the race Walsh said "He was quite deliberate over the first two but got better as he went on...
 Other than Killarney he has done everything right...
 He keeps improving though and I imagine he'll keep going until he tells us otherwise.